Introduction

 Take all professional clothing to the dry cleaner early in the week so everything returns with time to spare.
 Polish your shoes, organize your closet, and ensure every item is immediately wearable without needing repairs or adjustments.

-For comprehensive guidance on banking attire, review our investment banking dress code guide.
+For comprehensive guidance on banking attire and what makes appropriate professional dress, review our investment banking dress code guide.

 Logistics and Practical Setup